DoSomething/rfcs/015-customer-io-transactionals.md

 * Post approved
 * User Club ID changed

-## SMS

-Instead of relying on Customer.io campaigns to send SMS compliance messages, modify Northstar to execute a Gambit API request.

-* Changed SMS Status to `active`
-* Changed SMS Status to `less` -- not sure we send this (yo'ud think not since there isn't a `POST messages?origin=subscriptionStatusLess` route
-* Did not finish their voter registration (a `voter-reg` post has been created with a non-completed status)

-## Customization

 The generic [transactional message ID's](https://customer.io/docs/transactional-api#transactional-message-template-code-databackticks1transactional_message_idcode) to use for each confirmation message can be stored in config variables:

 * `signup_created_email_message_id`